 Student expectations, sense of challenge, importance of aiming high, impact of enthusiastic teachers, learning strategies, help seeking, seeing errors as opportunities, fairness, and safety as a learner.

-The Full report is going to be released soon with 6 recommendations for policy makers and 8 for School leaders and governors.
+The Full report has been released (see below) with 6 recommendations for policy makers and 8 for School leaders and governors.

 Authors Stephen Cox, Anne-Marie Duguid and Professor John Hattie

-The full report from phase one of The Learning Survey will be published in May 2022 outlining:
+The full report from phase one of The Learning Survey is here outlining:

 The concept of a large scale, international survey of student learning grew out of the Trusts for Impact movement, which was formed from a core group of education leaders wanting to shape and value what we measure in education and not solely rely on examination performance and the acquisition of knowledge.
 In these challenging and changing times trusting our profession to make the right judgements about the right things is essential.